rstudio-education/connect-forecasting-demo/README.md

 5. Although I'm using a script to guide people through the 5 artifacts that make up this demo, there's no real need to follow it word for word.

 ## Demo Script
 Hi everyone.
-My name is Carl Howe and my show and tell is "How to demonstrate the major functions of RStudio Connect in 5 Minutes."
+My name is <<Your Name Goes Here>> and my show and tell is "How to demonstrate the major functions of RStudio Connect in 5 Minutes."
 The audience for this show and tell is a business user, not an R programmer or data scientist.
 If you think this quick demo is too simple, then it's probably just about right for an executive audience (sorry Tareef).

 I want to begin by defining what RStudio Connect is.